 Radiation therapy is more often combined with other treatment methods like chemotherapy.
 Such conjunction can be more beneficial in killing cancerous cells.
 Also, there are certain drugs named as radio-synthesizers that make the cancer cells radio-sensitive.
 These drugs are used during radiotherapy to kill cancer cells more effectively.
-Hence, these combinations give better results.We have Radiation Therapy price information in 1 cities.
+Hence, these combinations give better results.Here is a list of Radiation Therapy Costs in various cities of India.

 The primary purpose of a radiation therapy is to shrink tumors and kill cancer cells.
 Radiotherapy can be used in two ways:

 - Using a linear accelerator – Radiations are delivered from outside of the body.